Troff: Macros

+The ms macros were the first of these, developed at AT&T, before they were supplanted by the mm macros.
+One goal of the mm macros was that they be usable by the typing pool at Bell Labs and, over time, this happened and the mm macros became a standard at Bell Labs.
+AT&T made the mm macros commercially available for System V Unix.
+In contrast, the me macros were developed at Berkeley.

+An example of a simple business letter prepared with the mm macros would be:

-A more comprehensive list of macros available is usually listed in a tmac(5) manual page.
+A comprehensive list of macros available is usually listed in a tmac(5) manual page.

 Preprocessors

 As troff evolved, since there are several things which cannot be done easily in troff, several preprocessors were developed.
 These programs transform certain parts of a document into troff input, fitting naturally into the use of "pipelines" in Unix — sending the output of one program as the input to another (see pipes and filters).
 Typically, each preprocessor translates only sections of the input file that are specially marked, passing the rest of the file through unchanged.
 The embedded preprocessing instructions are written in a simple application-specific programming language, which provides a high degree of power and flexibility.